SalmanHabeeb/Stroke-predictor/README.md

 This repository is licensed under GNU General Public License v3.0.

-For more details, refer to LICENSE file in this repository.
+For more details, refer to LICENSE file and License Notice in this repository.